MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to/use-containers.md

 ## Billing

-The Personally Identifiable Information containers send billing information to Azure, using a _Language_ resource on your Azure account.
+The PII detection containers send billing information to Azure, using a _Language_ resource on your Azure account.

 [!INCLUDE [Container's Billing Settings](../../../includes/cognitive-services-containers-how-to-billing-info.md)]